surniaulula/wpsso/readme.txt

 = 3.37.3-1 =

 (2016/11/17) Updated the "Plugin Setup Guide and Notes".
 Updated hard minimum and recommended minimum WordPress and PHP versions.
-Added a sharing URL argument to the SucomUtil::get_mod_salt() method for cases where the $mod id is false.

-= 3.37.2-1 =

-(2016/11/12) Refactored the WpssoSchema class to provide a public get_json_data() method for other classes.
-Added an "Item Type for Blog Home Page" option for non-static home pages.
-Simplified the Schema mainEntityOfPage markup property by using a URL instead of an @id.
+Added a "Reference URL" link to notice messages when generating the head meta tag array.